American Hardcore: A Tribal History

-American Hardcore: A Tribal History is a book written by Steven Blush that relates the history of the hardcore punk movement that took place in Northern America between 1980 and 1986.
-It was first published by Feral House in October 2001.
+American Hardcore: A Tribal History is a book written by Steven Blush that relates the history of the hardcore punk movement in Northern America between 1980 and 1986.
+It was first published by Feral House in 2001, receiving an updated and expanded edition in 2010.
+It was edited by George Petros.
 The book was the basis of the documentary film American Hardcore (2006), directed by Paul Rachman.